Seafile: Seafile Ltd and Seafile GmbH

 In July 2016 a dispute came to light between Seafile Ltd. (the original company, from China) and Seafile GmbH (a German company established from JacksonIT by Silja Jackson and Alexander Jackson in 2015).

 Seafile Ltd. had funded Seafile GmbH to be a European partner.
 They then agreed to merge the main operations and license the cloud provision to a new company, but an agreement could not be reached on the number of shares to be allocated.

 Seafile Ltd. alleges that Seafile GmbH and its predecessors had attempted to register its trademark in the US and had taken steps to present itself in place of Seafile Ltd. Seafile Ltd. also alleges that Seafile GmbH had abused the sourcecode and were committing copyright infringements.

 Seafile GmbH stated it would fork based upon the most recent professional version and continue developing the file sharing software independently under the brand name Seafile, for which the company claims it hold the intellectual property rights in Europe and North America.
 Seafile GmbH has not released a new Seafile server version since the announcement.

 In March 2017, it was announced that an amicable resolution to the dispute between Seafile Ltd. and Seafile GmbH had been reached.
 All Seafile trademarks held by Seafile GmbH and the domain “seafile.de” will be transferred to Seafile Ltd..
 Seafile GmbH will continue to do business and change its name to Syncwerk GmbH.
 Syncwerk GmbH will continue to provide software updates and support, as well as SaaS services to their existing customers, based on Seafile Professional Edition 5.1.8.
 New customers who are interested in purchasing Seafile Professional Edition need to contact Seafile Ltd..
 Seafile GmbH / Syncwerk GmbH will no longer offer the Seafile Professional Edition (or software derived from it) to new customers who first contacted them after March 10, 2017.

 PayPal

 In June 2016 Seafile GmbH had its payment services from PayPal removed.
 PayPal had accused Seafile of facilitating the illegal sharing of files and demanded that they monitor file transfers and provide statistical information to PayPal, which Seafile refused to do.
-Some days later, PayPal reverted its decision and apologised to Seafile, but Seafile said they would drop PayPal in favour of other payment options.
+Some days later, PayPal reversed its decision and apologised to Seafile, but Seafile said they would drop PayPal in favour of other payment options.